gildahl/Background-Game-Profile-Switcher/Readme.txt

 Move Up / Move Down
 -------------------
 These buttons are intended for use in changing the sequence order of actions assigned to a single button or key press as described above under "Sequence".

 Clear all
 ---------
-This clears the entire table.
+This clears the entire table (if you press this by mistake, just close the screen without saving and re-open it).

 Copy action
 -----------